MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 ## Additional limitations when using HYOK

-In addition to not supporting the listed benefits that you get when you use Azure RMS protection, using HYOK protection with Azure Information Protection has the following limitations:
+In addition to not supporting the listed benefits that you get when you use Azure RMS protection, using HYOK protection with Azure Information Protection labels has the following limitations:

 - Does not support Office 2010 or Office 2007.

-- Restrict use of **Do Not Forward** as part of a label configuration.

-    You can configure a label for **Do Not Forward** to use HYOK rather than the Azure Rights Management service, but users can also directly select Do Not Forward themselves from within Outlook.
-They can select this option by using the **Do Not Forward** button on the **Message** tab of the Office ribbon, or by using Outlook menu options.
-The **Do Not Forward** menu options are located in **File** > **Permissions**, and from the **Permissions** button from the **Options** tab on the ribbon.
-These Outlook options are not supported for HYOK.

-    The Azure Information Protection client always uses Azure RMS when users select the **Do Not Forward** button in Outlook.
-If you do not want this behavior, you can hide this button by setting the [policy setting](../deploy-use/configure-policy-settings.md) **Add the Do Not Forward button to the Outlook ribbon** to **Off**.
+- Many Exchange services and supporting applications cannot decrypt HYOK-protected emails to inspect the contents and take action on them.
+This loss of functionality includes data loss prevention (DLP) solutions, malware scanners, mail routing rules, journaling, eDiscovery, archiving solutions, and Exchange ActiveSync.

-- If you configure user defined permissions for Word, Excel, PowerPoint, and File Explorer: In File Explorer, the protection is always applied by using Azure RMS rather than HYOK protection.
+- If you configure a label for user defined permissions for Word, Excel, PowerPoint, and File Explorer: In File Explorer, the protection is always applied by using Azure RMS rather than HYOK protection.
 This limitation does not apply to the current preview version of the client.

 - If users choose a label in Outlook that applies HYOK protection, and then change their minds before sending the email and select a label that applies Azure RMS protection, the newly selected label fails to apply.
 Users see the following error message: **Azure Information Protection cannot apply this label.
 You don't have permission to perform this action.**